giulioz/pro1-modsample/README.md

 # pro1-modsample

-Firmware for the Behringer Pro1 ModSample modification.
+Firmware for the Behringer Pro-1 ModSample modification for the Raspberry PI Pico.

+The ModSample can add low-fi sample playing capability to the synthetizer, which can then be processed by the Pro-1 filter and amplifier and summed to the other two oscillators.

 ## Building